Updated: 5 days ago

 Which Court will hear and determine an assault offence?

 With the exception of Recklessly/Intentionally Cause Injury (section 18 of the Crimes Act 1958 (Vic) and Common/Aggravated Assault (Sections 23 & 24 of the Summary Offences Act 1966 (Vic) all remaining offences must be heard in the County or Supreme Court (usually the County Court).

 Some serious indictable assault offences can influence the decision on whether an accused is released from bail.

 An allegation of Recklessly or Seriously causing serious injury in circumstances of gross violence are offences which require a strict bail test, and will influence an accused's right to be released on bail.
-To learn more read our blog.
+Have read about how applications for bail are decided.